HumanMLLM/IRG-MotionLLM/README.md

 ## 📢News
 - [2026/03/31] The code for experiments on HumanML3D dataset is available.
-- [2026/04/05] The pretrained models on HumanML3D dataset are available.
+- [2026/04/05] The pretrained models on HumanML3D and KIT-ML datasets are available.